 Get fit

 No more quick walks around the block after dinner.
-2019 is all about getting fit with your pet.
+2026 is all about getting fit with your pet.
 Both you and your pet will reap the rewards both physically and mentally.
 On an average 30 minute dog walk you can burn between 100 and 200 calories.
+If your cat is in need of some exercise, try aSwitch light up cat scratcher by Omlet.
+This innovative scratcher not only encourages your cat to stretch and scratch, but the interactive lights keep them engaged and entertained for hours.

 Try a new activity with your pet